valory-xyz/open-autonomy/docs/abci.md

 ## What is Tendermint

-Tendermint is a software for securely and consistently replicating an application on many machines.
+Tendermint is software for securely and consistently replicating an application on many machines.
 It is Byzantine fault tolerant (BFT), i.e. it has the ability to tolerate machines failing in arbitrary ways,